Quick fix

 Confirm and you’re done!

-to systemd I was unsure how to set my DNS servers.
+With many linux systems moving from /etc/resolv.conf to systemd I was unsure how to set my DNS servers.

-Add the following to /etc/systemd/resolved.conf
+Add the following to /etc/systemd/resolved.conf:

 DNS=1.1.1.1